peteroupc/CBOR/docs/PeterO.BigInteger.md

         int index,
         int endIndex);

 Converts a portion of a string to an arbitrary-precision integer in a given radix.
-The string portion can begin with a minus sign ('-') to indicate that it's negative.
+The string portion can begin with a minus sign ("-" , U+002D) to indicate that it's negative.

 <b>Parameters:</b>

  * <i>str</i>: A string object.

  * <i>radix</i>: A base from 2 to 36.
-The possible digits start from 0 to 9, then from A to Z in base 36, and the possible digits start from 0 to 9, then from A to F in base 16.
+Depending on the radix, the string can use the basic digits 0 to 9 (U + 0030 to U + 0039) and then the basic letters A to Z (U + 0041 to U + 005A).
+For example, 0-9 in radix 10, and 0-9, then A-F in radix 16.

  * <i>index</i>: The index of the string that starts the string portion.